 THE ABHYANGA RITUAL

-A daily practice of Abhyanga restores balance to the three doshas, moves the lymphatic system, increases circulation, improves skin tone, increases stamina, calms the nerves and counteracts the effects of aging.
+Through the daily practice of Abhyanga, one restores balance to the three doshas, massages the lymphatic system, increases circulation, improves skin tone & balance, increases stamina, calms the nerves and counteracts the effects of aging.

 “The body of one who uses oil massage regularly does not become affected much even if subjected to accidental injuries, or strenuous work.
 By using oil massage daily, a person is endowed with pleasant touch, trimmed body parts and becomes strong, charming and least affected by old age”